thomaslantern/nes-basic-sound/README.md

 	dw $000C, $000C, $000B, $000A, $000A, $0009, $0008 ; C9 to F#9 ($57-$5D)
 </code></pre>

 To use this table, we must be a bit careful.
 Because each of these notes is a word (2 bytes), the way we access them requires us to double the number of the note required to actually access the right data from the table.
 We also want to put this value into our x register so we can index to the correct note.
-For example, if we want the first note, we need to store 2 in x:
+For example, if we want the second note, we need to store 2 in x:
 <pre><code>
 	ldx #2 		; Store 2 in x register
 	lda notes,x 	; Load the bottom value of the first note